 So on that fateful day in the fall of 2010, I had a moment of clarity.
 If I stayed and locked myself in for that Director position, I’d be looking at 3-5 years before I can make another decision.
 I’d be giving up the rest of my twenties to this job.
 Of course I can always earn a lot of money and then travel at some point in the future (maybe), but it became suffocatingly clear that if I stayed, I could never do so again in my twenties.
 It was an existential dilemma I was facing.

 But of course I had done the math, and so the decision was pretty clear.
 At the moment, it simply wasn’t worth it for me to stay.
 I didn’t know what to do next, but I felt like my time was just more valuable doing something else other than working.
 The decision was easier than figuring out which two ice cream flavors to pick the next time I was at Salt & Straw in Portland.

-It’s been a little over 7 years since and I haven’t stopped traveling.
+It’s coming on 9 years now and I haven’t stopped traveling.
 Somewhere between Morocco and Indonesia, I decided to pursue photography full time.
 And then somewhere between Thailand and Argentina, I decided to create a blog so I can document the journey.
 So here we are.
 I’ve learned a lot of things about how all this works and I’ve had a damn good time doing it.
 It’s definitely been a learning process.
-Some things came easier than others and I certainly made mistakes a long the way.
-Hopefully I can help you avoid some of those if you are looking to do the same thing.
+Some things came easier than others and I’ve certainly made mistakes a long the way.
+Some sucked, others were learning experiences, and a few turned into some of the most wonderful, unexpected things I could not have planned for if I had crystal ball.
+Hopefully I can help you avoid some of easy pitfalls if you are looking to do the same thing.
 Feel free to engage and reach out.